Astherus USDF (USDF) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Astherus USDF Historical Price

-According to the latest data gathered on Astherus USDF live price page, the current price of Astherus USDF is 0.998091USD.
-The circulating supply of Astherus USDF(USDF) is 132.58M USDF , giving it a market capitalization of $132.30M.
+According to the latest data gathered on Astherus USDF live price page, the current price of Astherus USDF is 0.999381USD.
+The circulating supply of Astherus USDF(USDF) is 132.08M USDF , giving it a market capitalization of $132.01M.

 How Does Astherus USDF (USDF) Price Prediction Module Work?